From Customers to Ambassadors: How to Get Your Customers to Bring You More Customers

 We use the Net Promoter Score (NPS), a simple metric that asks: «Would you recommend our company to a friend» (0-10).
 Customers who answer 9-10 are promoters, 7-8 are passive, and 0-6 are detractors.
 A positive NPS indicates a healthy customer base.

 First, identify why they left (exit survey).
-Then, launch a reactivation campaign with an incentive (discount, exclusive content).
-If they do not respond, it is better to focus resources on active customers.
+Then, launch a reactivation campaign with an incentive.
+If they do not respond, focus resources on active customers.

 RETURN TO